-This is also true in the reverse: If you installed Linux first and then decide to install Windows, the Windows bootloader will overwrite GRUB, and you will find there is no way to boot into your Linux Desktop.
-Or perhaps you have decided Linux is not for you and want to remove it entirely, leaving just Windows.
+This is also true in reverse: if you have installed Linux first, then decide to install Windows, the Windows bootloader will overwrite GRUB, and you will find that there is no way to boot into your Linux Desktop.

 The first step will be to download and create your Linux live CD or USB.
 Ubuntu is by far the easiest and most accessible distribution to use, although most Linux distributions can be used for this.
-Using another computer, browse to the Ubuntu website and download the copy that is right for your architecture.
-If in doubt, grab the 32-bit version, as this will boot on any machine.
+Using a different computer, browse to the Ubuntu website and download the latest copy that is right for your architecture.

 Follow this guide to create a Linux live USB on Windows.

-Note: at this point, be aware you are dealing with your hard disk directly, and read through the guide fully before making any changes, otherwise your entire system may become unstable or corrupted.
+Note: at this point, be aware that you are dealing with your hard disk directly and read through the guide fully before making any changes, otherwise your entire system may become unstable or corrupted.